 Nam Sang Wai is a 6km circular bike route on a stretch of mangrove coastline spotted with muddy beaches that is almost an island, full of fishponds and lovely unkempt parks, from where there are excellent sunsets.
 It has for decades been threatened by developers.
 To get across the 5m span of water on the south side there is a very cute tiny row-boat ferry that runs between 6.30am and 9pm for HK$7 per head and HK$1 per bike.

 In fact, there are bike paths all over the peninsula and down the coast with cracking views of Shenzhen just over the Bay.
+One of the best is at Lau Fau Shan, where off the only roundabout in the village if you look carefully you will find a hidden stretch of dozens of seafood restaurants and stalls, selling every kind of dried fish up to and including seahorses.
 After you ride south under Shenzhen Bridge you will come to Old Friend Fishing, a series of small lakes where you can join the locals in hiring rod and tackle as well as chair and umbrella then getting your catch cooked at their BBQ.
 It’s worth riding further south, though in the end you bump into the bright blue tarpaulin hills of the landfill site, from where you have to trace the route back.

 This region was first settled by Hakka and Punti people from south China 800 years ago.
 One prominent group was the Tang Clan and you can explore their temples and villages with open sewers on the short Ping Shan Heritage Trail, the standout of which is their Ancestral Hall, which is still used regularly for worship and festivals.
 It was built in 1815 and is probably the best example of its type in all of Hong Kong.
 Around the area are several walled villages, where clan houses were built close together inside a fortification, sometimes with canons for protection, against the threat from pirates or British invaders.
 The biggest, finest and most storied is the warren of alleyways at Kat Hing Wai on Kam Tin Road which dates from the seventeenth century.
 Every one of the 300 residents here have the surname Tang and they are all related to each other.